mattermost/docs/source/developer/webhooks-incoming.rst

 A couple key points:

 - **Mattermost incoming webhooks are Slack-compatible.** If you've used Slack's incoming webhooks to create integrations, you can copy and paste that code to create Mattermost integrations.
 Mattermost automatically translates Slack's proprietary JSON payload format into markdown to render in Mattermost messages
-- **Mattermost incoming webhooks support full markdown.** A rich range of formatting unavailable in Slack is made possible through [markdown support](../help/messaging/formatting-text.rst) in Mattermost, including headings, formatted fonts, tables, inline images and other options supported by Mattermost Markdown.
+- **Mattermost incoming webhooks support full markdown.** A rich range of formatting unavailable in Slack is made possible through :doc:`markdown support <../help/messaging/formatting-text>` in Mattermost, including headings, formatted fonts, tables, inline images and other options supported by Mattermost Markdown.

 **Example:**